s4u/pgpverify-maven-plugin/src/site/markdown/keysmap-format.md

 The order of items and matching
 -------------------------------

-The order of items is not important, all matching items are checked for keys or special values.
+The order of items is not important.

-Process is continued until first matching item is found or end of items is reached.
+In first step items are filtered for matching artifact and then fingerprints or special key value are searched until first is found.

 Comments
 --------